Skip to main content

 For men experiencing symptomatic low testosterone, Testosterone Replacement Therapy (TRT) can be a vital component of a comprehensive plan.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (typically 200mg/ml).
 This approach aims to restore physiological testosterone levels, alleviating symptoms and supporting overall health.

-To maintain the body’s natural testosterone production and preserve fertility, Gonadorelin is frequently included, administered via subcutaneous injections twice weekly.
+To maintain the body’s natural and preserve fertility, Gonadorelin is frequently included, administered via subcutaneous injections twice weekly.
 This peptide stimulates the pituitary gland to release LH and FSH, encouraging testicular function.
 To manage potential conversion of testosterone to estrogen, an aromatase inhibitor such as Anastrozole may be prescribed, typically as an oral tablet twice weekly.

 This helps mitigate side effects associated with elevated estrogen.
 In some cases, Enclomiphene may be added to further support LH and FSH levels, particularly when fertility preservation is a significant concern.